 Should I buy tickets in advance?

 Yes, we encourage everyone to purchase tickets in advance.
+You’ll get inside faster and you don’t have to worry about tickets selling out.
 Visit our ticketing page for more information on ticket tiers and pricing.

 I can only attend one day.
 Which day should I go?